moritzmuescher/babd/README.md

 *   **View Block Details**: Click on any block card to open a modal with detailed information about that block.
 *   **Search**: Use the search bar at the bottom to look up specific Bitcoin transaction IDs or addresses.
 *   **Interact with 3D Scene**: Drag to rotate the camera around the central planet.

-## 🤝 Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please open an issue or submit a pull request.